CompassSecurity/SAMLRaider/README.md

 contains two core functionalities: Manipulating SAML Messages and manage X.509 certificates.

-This software was created by Roland Bischofberger and Emanuel Duss during a bachelor thesis at the [Hochschule für Technik Rapperswil](https://www.hsr.ch) (HSR).
+This software was created by Roland Bischofberger and [Emanuel Duss](https://github.com/mindfuckup) (@mindfuckup) during a bachelor thesis at the [Hochschule für Technik Rapperswil](https://www.hsr.ch) (HSR).
 Our project partner and advisor was [Compass Security Schweiz AG](https://www.compass-security.com).
 We thank Compass for the nice collaboration and support during our bachelor thesis.

 ## Features